 Some dogs just have a need to control everything in their environment and when a motorcycle invades this space it makes them feel threatened.
 They then use loud barking and chasing to convey that feeling of threatening dominance over this space.

-7. Some dogs may be afraid of being left behind by their owners while riding on the back of a motorcycle
+7. Some dogs are afraid of being left behind

 This one happens a lot!
 Dogs are left behind and they freak out.
 They start barking loudly, get scared, and try to chase after the motorcycle so that they can keep up with their owner.
 If the dog gets out, the result is them running off into traffic or getting hit by a car when distracted by chasing after the motorcycle.